 Weight Division: Pesadíssimo (over 221lbs)

 Fabricio Werdum Biography

-Fabricio Werdum was born on the 30th of July 1977 in Porto Alegre on the South of Brazil.
-He started doing Jiu Jitsu in his teens after he got involved in a fight with an ex-boyfriend of his girlfriend at the time.
-The ex-boyfriend (who practiced BJJ) put Fabricio on a choke hold, something Werdum was completely unfamiliar with and forced him to go to sleep.
-After learning that he got beat by Jiu Jitsu, he joined an academy, at the time, Marcelo Corletta’s gym called Winner-Behring.
+Fabricio Werdum was born on the 30th of July 1977 in Porto Alegre in the South of Brazil.
+He started doing Jiu-Jitsu in his teens after he got involved in a fight with an ex-boyfriend of his girlfriend at the time.
+The ex-boyfriend (who practiced BJJ) put Fabricio on a chokehold, something Werdum was completely unfamiliar with and forced him to go to sleep.
+After learning that he got beat by Jiu-Jitsu, he joined an academy, at the time, Marcio Corletta’s gym called Winner-Behring.

 In 2002 Werdum premiered in Mixed Martial Arts (MMA) at a European organization called the Millennium Brawl, winning with his trademark triangle choke.
 Though being in Spain, Werdum would often travel to Brazil to train and compete there, always with the Behring organization rightfully earning his black belt from Sylvio Behring, brother of the famous Marcelo Behring.

-Fabricio went on a 5 fight win streak and reached (arguably) the best MMA organization of the early 2000′s, the now extinct Pride FC, he fought there until the organization fell down.
-Werdum then picked up a fight with the 2 Hot 2 Handle organization just before he signing a contract with the UFC.
+Fabricio went on a 5 fight win streak and reached (arguably) the best MMA organization of the early 2000s, the now-extinct Pride FC, he fought there until the organization fell down.
+Werdum then picked up a fight with the 2 Hot 2 Handle organization just before he signed a contract with the UFC.

 When Rudimar Fedrigo and Rafael Cordeiro split, so did Chute Boxe.
 Werdum stood by Rafael Cordeiro’s side even though he maintained a good relationship with Rudimar.
 Werdum would then move his training to the United States and open his own academy there in Marina Del Rey, California.